-24. The Beijing 2022 medals reflect the culture and spirit of the host country, and encapsulate the innovative ideas and inspiring creativity of the artists.
+24. The Beijing 2022 medals reflect the culture and spirit of the host country.
+They encapsulate the innovative ideas and inspiring creativity of the artists.

-The centre of the front of the medals is engraved with the logo of the International Paralympic Committee.
-This is surrounded by the words ‘Beijing 2022 Paralympic Winter Games’ in English in engraved letters and Braille beads.
+The centre of the front of the medals shows the logo of the International Paralympic Committee.
+The words ‘Beijing 2022 Paralympic Winter Games’ in English surround the logo in engraved letters and Braille beads.